PhilipDaniels/rsforcs/site/content/introduction/aims.md

 +++
-title = "Aims, references, the art of learning" weight = 10
+title = "Aims, references, and the art of learning" weight = 10
 +++